 - Utilizes intercollegiate, interscholastic, professional sport, industrial site, and sports medicine clinic settings for the student’s clinical experience;

 - Entitles the student to apply for the BOC Certification Examination after completion of degree requirements.

-The undergraduate Athletic Training curriculum at the University of Tulsa is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and the program has petitioned CAATE for a change of degree.
-This petition is currently under review.
+The Master of Athletic Training professional degree program at the University of Tulsa is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Click here for BOC pass rate information: Board of Certification Results